bedita/docs/source/endpoints/auth.rst

 Authentication ``/auth``
 ========================

-``/auth`` endpoint is used to handle login actions using default authentication method and external supported providers.
+``/auth`` endpoint is responsible for login related actions.
+With it a user is able to login and to get user login data.

-Two different actions are supported:
+Three different actions are supported:

 * standard **login** - providing username and password and without ``Authorization`` header
 * token **renew** - with ``Authorization`` header and without username and password
+* **whoami** - user logged profile data

 Login
 -----